PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

     CONFIG_STM32_PHYADDR - The 5-bit address of the PHY on the board CONFIG_STM32_MII - Support Ethernet MII interface
-    CONFIG_STM32_MII_MCO1 - Use MCO1 to clock the MII interface
-    CONFIG_STM32_MII_MCO2 - Use MCO2 to clock the MII interface
-    CONFIG_STM32_RMII - Support Ethernet RMII interface
+    CONFIG_STM32_MII_MCO - Use MCO to clock the MII interface CONFIG_STM32_RMII - Support Ethernet RMII interface
-    CONFIG_STM32_AUTONEG - Use PHY autonegotion to determine speed and mode CONFIG_STM32_ETHFD - If CONFIG_STM32_AUTONEG is not defined, then this may be defined to select full duplex mode.
+    CONFIG_STM32_RMII_MCO - Use MCO to clock the RMII interface CONFIG_STM32_AUTONEG - Use PHY autonegotion to determine speed and mode CONFIG_STM32_ETHFD - If CONFIG_STM32_AUTONEG is not defined, then this may be defined to select full duplex mode.
 Default: half-duplex